AntonioFasano/winfire.js/README.md

                                    using Teredo, 6to4, or native IPv6.
-                      Multiple entries can be specified in quotes and separating them with a comma and no spaces If `/local-port' is not specified, the default is any /name:NAME        Specifies the name of this firewall rule.
-    /prof-domain      The rule is assigned to the domain profile (*) /prof-private     The rule is assigned to the private profile(*) /prof-public      The rule is assigned to the public profile (*) (*) The rule will be active if/when  the related  profile is such.
+                      Multiple entries can be specified in quotes and separating them with a comma and no spaces If `/local-port' is not specified, the default is any /prof-domain      The rule is assigned to the domain profile (*) /prof-private     The rule is assigned to the private profile(*) /prof-public      The rule is assigned to the public profile (*) (*) You can use more `/prof-*' options The rule will be active when the related profiles are active.
                           If a profile is not specified, the rule is active on any profile.
-    /prot-tcp         packets whose protocol field tcp match this rule /prot-udp         packets whose protocol field udp match this rule /prot-icmpv4      packets whose protocol field icmpv4 match this rule /prot-icmpv6      packets whose protocol field icmpv6 match this rule /remo-addr:ADDR   packets matching remote ADDR match this rule. for outbound packets ADDR is compared to the Destination IP address field for inbound packets ADDR is compared to the Source IP address field ADDR can be
+    /tcp|/prot-tcp    packets whose protocol field tcp match this rule /udp|/prot-udp    packets whose protocol field udp match this rule /icmp4|/prot-icmpv4 packets whose protocol field icmpv4 match this rule /icmp6|/prot-icmpv6 packets whose protocol field icmpv6 match this rule /ra|/remo-addr:ADDR  packets matching remote ADDR match this rule. for outbound packets ADDR is compared to the Destination IP address field for inbound packets ADDR is compared to the Source IP address field ADDR can be